Akashic Records for Beginners: Can We Access Our Akashic Records?

 Who Can Read the Akashic Records?

 While Debbie Ritter may dispute being described as an “expert,” she qualifies.
 After studying Mandarin Chinese, practicing environmental law, and lifelong studies of yoga, shamanism, Buddhism, and a Course in Miracles, she turned to develop her native intuitive talents.
-Training with several teachers, she studied the Akashic Records with author Linda Howe.
+Training with several teachers, she studied the Akashic Records with author Linda Howe, who developed the Pathway Prayer Process.
 Now she is an intuitive life coach, psychic medium, and Akashic Records reader.

 When asked about obstacles to accessing the records, she explained that the system is simply not everyone’s “thing.”
 She said, “Working in the records may be something that some people are curious about, but for whom nothing clicks.
 When that happens, it may be perfectly valid that there is another path or modality that will resonate with that person.
 I see this when I’m doing short intro sessions.
 Personal curiosity satisfied, they move on to something else.”

 She added that another roadblock is disbelief and the inability to let go of skepticism, explaining that some are up against preconceptions or they distrust their own experience.
 Regardless, Ritter believes no one is forbidden from the records.
 “It’s just not my experience, as a reader or a teacher,” she said, adding that some shy away from the records due to anxiety.
 “It is up to the individual to decide whether to continue.
 In my case, the anxiety indicated that internal issues were being stirred up.
 I was able to get support from both the Records and others to do some inner work.”

 Ritter added that there are occasional “false” Akashic Record readings.
 She said that clear indicators are fear or negativity.
 “Also, a strident tone, such as ‘you must do this’ or ‘you must do that’ is out of character with the nature of the Records,” Ritter explained that this also disempowers individual choice.

 “Similarly, there is no ‘fate’ or ‘destiny’ in the records, as life is the result of multiple, constantly shifting contingencies and synergies.
 Life is more complex than that, and there is no certainty in the outer world,” she said.